 3. Leaving your instrument/case in an inappropriate condition or location

-Woodwind and brass instruments will be stored in lockers in the band room.
+Saxophone, bassoon, bass clarinet and brass instruments will be stored in lockers in the band room.
 You may bring a lock if you wish, but it is not required.
-Percussionists will store stick bags and binders in their school locker and bring these items to band class each day.
+Flute, oboe, clarinet and percussion will store stick bags and binders in the school locker and bring these items to band class each day.
 If you have any questions regarding this policy please do not hesitate to ask.

 Bathroom/Return to Locker/Nurse/Water Bottles

 In order to leave the band room you must ask permission from a teacher.
 When permission is granted, you must also complete the sign-out form located in the band room.
 If you are going to the nurse, a separate nurse pass must be completed.

 YOU are a very important piece of the puzzle.
 YOUR contribution makes a difference.
 We are excited to work together as a team to make this year a fun, musical adventure!